This is some text inside of a div block.

 The idea of “persistence” in a cloud environment is not a well-studied topic.
 At most, you hear instances of the attacker creating backup logins to maintain their long-term presence in a cloud environment.

 To continue our series exposing the tradecraft around business email compromise (BEC), this blog will dive into how Huntress identified a threat actor using a novel form of persistence (M365 applications) in order to try to stay under the radar and avoid detection.
-We discovered a compromised user account with the ability to add apps during the beta phase of our newest product, Managed Detection and Response (MDR) for Microsoft 365.
+We discovered a compromised user account with the ability to add apps during the beta phase of our newest product, Huntress Managed Identity Threat Detection and Response.

 What Happened